-When you fire, aim in such a way that the bullet passes over the center of each screen at an altitude of between 4 and 6 inches above the screens.
+Plug the first screen into the START plug located on the back of your chronograph, and the second screen into the STOP plug.
+With the screen displaying FIRE WHEN READY fire a round, aiming in such a way that the bullet passes over the center of each screen at an altitude of between 4 and 6 inches above the screens.
 If you get lazy and fail to set up an aiming point, you will probably shoot your second screen.
 (Welcome to the club!)
+The display should say something like this: